 Use your support network and draw on the experience of others.
 For example, one of these five calming strategies for autism may work for you.
 Or it may not.
 You may want to be in the direction of helping your child help themselves.
 And in that case?
 I would suggest one of these self-calming strategies for autism.

-You can also implement visual cards and cues like my calming strategies or you can create a calm down corner in your home.
+You can also implement visual cards and cues like my calming strategies, my sensory calming strategies or you can create a calm down corner in your home.
 There are other steps you can take, of course, to create an overall calming environment for your autistic child.

 More Strategies and Techniques for Calming an Autistic Child